dolthub/data-analysis/nimby-vs-yimby/README.md

-* Cape May county, NJ lays on souther New Jersey and is quite attractive to tourists, which also makes it attractive to real estate investors.
+* Cape May County, NJ lays on southernmost part of New Jersey and is quite attractive to tourists, which also makes it attractive to real estate investors.
 This county is somewhat urbanised by coastal beach towns and has a moderate population density - largest in the top 10 list, but significantly lower than that in San Francisco.
 * Grand County, CO is mostly rural place with low population density.
 The same applies to all entries on top 10 list except Cape May, NJ.
 It's probably not significant that these locations have high per capita amount of real estate developments, given that populations are small and per area amounts of new projects are below average.
 Unsurprisingly, lack of population means lack of NIMBYs.

 What are the 10 counties with lowest per capita amounts of new real estate projects?